dotnet/tye/docs/reference/deployment.md

 - Apply Kubernetes manifests to current Kubernetes Cluster

 These steps are sequentially executed for each project.

-## Load the application

-TODO pull from tye run doc.

 ## Configure defaults for docker